 Q: Are you satisfied with the quality of your tap water?
 Do you have any concerns about it?
 We will keep your responses confidential.

-A:

-Q: What about water rates or access to water?
-A:

-Q: Will you come to one of the upcoming meetings?
-A:

-Q: Who else should we talk to or invite to the meetings?
-A:

-Q: Do you have any additional questions for me?
-A:

-Q: Can I ask you a few demographic questions?
+A: Q: What about water rates or access to water?
+A: Q: Will you come to one of the upcoming meetings?
+A: Q: Who else should we talk to or invite to the meetings?
+A: Q: Do you have any additional questions for me?
+A: Q: Can I ask you a few demographic questions?
 Again, we will keep your responses confidential.

-[If yes, proceed with questions below.
+Ilf yes, proceed with questions below.
 If no, say, "That's OK.
 Thank you so much for your time today" and end the interview.]

-Gender:
+Gender: Would you like us to text or email you with meeting updates?
+(If yes:)

+Age: